 - 1. Produce the new electric car, the NIST March, at its factory in Spain. - 2.
 Set up an e-commerce website to sell the existing Folio electric car to businesses in the UK.

 Analyse the effect of EACH of these TWO options for NIST.

-biggest impact on the number of cars sold by NIST.
+Evaluate which of these TWO options will have the biggest impact on the number of cars sold by NIST.
 [12 marks]

-END OF QUESTIONS
+END OF QUESTION S 37